CANTUS-Project/api/source/resource_types.rst

     An "Indexer" corresponds to a human who has entered or modified data in the Cantus Database.
     The set of fields is entirely different from other simple resource types.

-    :>json string id: The "id" of this resource.
+    :resjson string id: The "id" of this resource.
-    :>json string display_name: The indexer's name, as displayed.
+    :resjson string display_name: The indexer's name, as displayed.
-    :>json string given_name: The indexer's given name.
+    :resjson string given_name: The indexer's given name.
-    :>json string family_name: The indexer's family name.
+    :resjson string family_name: The indexer's family name.
-    :>json string institution: The indexer's associated university or research institution.
+    :resjson string institution: The indexer's associated university or research institution.
-    :>json string city: The city where the indexer lives.
+    :resjson string city: The city where the indexer lives.
-    :>json string country: The country where the indexer lives.
+    :resjson string country: The country where the indexer lives.
-    :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.
+    :resjson string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 .. _`feast resource type`: